Backends — Go vs Rust

 WebSocket broadcast: hand-rolled hub vs broadcast::Sender

-asyncA single ticker per backend mutates an owned price cache and fans out updates to every connected WebSocket subscriber. tokio::sync::broadcast::Sender does this in 25 lines of hub code; the equivalent Go hub is ~80.
+asyncA single ticker per backend mutates an owned price cache and fans out updates to every connected WebSocket subscriber. tokio::sync::broadcast::Sender wraps the fan-out in ~20 lines; the equivalent Go hub is ~50 lines of map + RWMutex + per-client channel.

 -